Samin100/MyFitnessPal-Analyzer/README.md

 # MyFitnessPal-Analyzer
-Tools for analyzing MyFitnessPal data through coddingtonbear's unofficial MFP API
+Tools for analyzing MyFitnessPal data through coddingtonbear's unofficial MFP API.
+Once the backend has been fleshed out I may develop it into a web application for others to use.

 # Introduction
 This is the start of a simple web application that imports a user's MyFitnessPal data and provides insights such as: